 In addition, some contracts entered into by the Group provide that certain expenses are passed through to the Group's customers, such as energy costs.
-The Group cannot guarantee that the pass-through mechanism will protect 100% of the energy cost borne by the Group during the full term of the contract, which may have a material adverse effect on the Group's business, prospects, results of operations, financial condition and cash flows.
+The Group cannot guarantee that the pass-through mechanism will protect 100% of the energy cost borne by the Group during the full term of the contract (especially in the current geopolitical climate leading to an escalation of energy prices), which may have a material adverse effect on the Group's business, prospects, results of operations, financial condition and cash flows.
 If the Group were found to be engaged in the electricity resale business because it includes energy costs in the charges for which it bills its customers it could be required to change its business practices or be subject to fines or other remedies as electricity supply is a regulated activity in countries where the Group operates.